Prompt Testing & Versioning in CI/CD: How Teams Ship Reliable Prompts in 2025

 - Prompts live in string literals scattered across the codebase

-- No version control; changes are ad-hoc
+- No version control; changes are ad hoc

 - No rollback plan when a prompt update breaks production

-- 15% drop in task success rate
+- Lower task success rates

-- User complaints
+- More user complaints

 | Level | Maturity | Practices |